kennytilton/mxtodomvc/README.md

 *An introduction by example to Matrix dataflow and mxWeb*

 ## tl;dr
-mxWeb makes web pages easier to build, debug, refactor, and maintain simply by changing what happens when we read and write properties:
+mxWeb&trade; makes web pages easier to build, debug, refactor, and maintain simply by changing what happens when we read and write properties:
 * when B reads A, A remembers B; and
 * when A changes, A tells B.

-From that we get:
+From that fundamental wiring emerges:
-* declarative/functional code everywhere (not just the component);
+* declarative/functional code everywhere (not just the view);
-* more efficiency than is possible with VDOM; and
+* more efficiency than is possible with VDOM;
-* there is no framework to learn, just HTML and CSS.
+* a Web "un-framework" involving just HTML and CSS.

+#### B reads A
 What does it mean for B to read A?
-It means B is expressed as an HLL function that reads A. An mxWeb "HTML" excerpt from the code below:
+It means B is expressed as an HLL function that reads A. An mxWeb "HTML" excerpt from the code below, where `cF` makes `:class` functional and `<mget` is the Matrix property reader:
 ````clojure
 (li
     {:class (cF (when (<mget todo :completed)
                   "completed"))}
     ...)
 ````
-...and another:
+...and another, applying Matrix to the model. `cI` is where imperative code pushes new "to-dos":
 ````clojure
 (md/make ::todo-list
     :items-raw (cI nil)